German expressionist cinema: History

 The extreme anti-realism of Expressionism was short-lived, fading away after only a few years.
-The themes of Expressionism were integrated into later films of the 1920s and 1930s, resulting in an artistic control over the placement of scenery, light, etc. to enhance the mood of a film.
-This dark, moody school of film making was brought to the United States when the Nazis gained power and many German film makers emigrated to Hollywood.
+The themes of Expressionism were integrated into later films of the 1920s and 1930s, resulting in an artistic control over the placement of scenery, light, etc., to enhance the mood of a film.
+This dark, moody school of filmmaking was brought to the United States when the Nazis gained power and many German film makers emigrated to Hollywood.
 Several German directors and cameramen flourished in Hollywood, producing a repertoire of films that had a profound effect.
-Nazi film theorist Fritz Hippler was a supporter of expressionism.
-Two further films produced in Nazi Germany using the expressionist style were The Animal of Steel (Das Stahltier, 1935) by Willy Zielke and Michelangelo.
-The Life of a Titan (Das Leben eines Titanen, 1940) by Curt Oertel.

 Two genres that were especially influenced by Expressionism are horror film and film noir.
 Carl Laemmle and Universal Studios had produced horror films of the silent era, such as Lon Chaney's The Phantom of the Opera.
 German film makers such as Karl Freund (the cinematographer for Dracula in 1931) set the style and mood of the Universal monster movies of the 1930s with their dark and artistically designed sets, providing a model for later generations of horror films.
 Directors such as Fritz Lang, Billy Wilder, Otto Preminger, Alfred Hitchcock, Orson Welles, Carol Reed and Michael Curtiz introduced the Expressionist style to crime dramas of the 1930s and 1940s, expanding Expressionism's influence on modern film making.